 - Share Reserve.
-The board has approved the reservation of an additional 2,000,000 shares under the Plan. - Burn Rate.
-Our annual burn rate for each of calendar years 2018, 2019 and 2020 was 3.0%, 3.0% and 1.8%, respectively, resulting in a three-year average burn rate of 2.6%.
-Annual equity burn rate is calculated by dividing (1) the number of shares subject to equity awards granted during the year by (2) the weighted-average number of shares outstanding at the end of the applicable year.
+The board has approved the reservation of an additional 1,900,000 shares under the Plan. - Burn Rate.
+Our annual burn rate for each of calendar years 2021, 2022 and 2023 was 2.02%, 1.25% and 0.99%, respectively, resulting in a three-year average burn rate of 1.42%.
+Annual equity burn rate is calculated by dividing (1) the number of shares subject to equity awards granted during the year by (2) the weighted-average number of shares outstanding at the end of the applicable year. - Expected Duration of the Plan.

-In the fourth quarter of 2019, we acquired Plateau for \$428 million.
-Plateau has been a transformational acquisition for us, expanding our service offerings and US geographic footprint while more than doubling our 2020 earnings and cash flow.
-In connection with the acquisition, we issued one-time grants to Plateau's senior leadership which included five-year performance shares and three-year restricted shares totaling 350,000 shares.
-Excluding these one-time acquisition related grants, our burn rate for each of calendar years 2018, 2019 and 2020 would have been 3.0%, 1.7% and 1.8%, respectively for a three-year average burn rate of 2.2%.

-• Expected Duration of the Plan.
 The company expects the share reserve under the Plan to provide the company with enough shares for awards for approximately three to five years, assuming the company continues to grant awards consistent with its current practices and historical usage, as reflected in its average three-year burn rate, and noting that future circumstances may require the company to change its current equity grant practices.
-As the company cannot predict its future equity grant practices with any degree of certainty at this time, the share reserve under the Plan could last for a shorter or longer time.

-Dilution.
-In calendar years 2018, 2019 and 2020, the end of year overhang rate (calculated by dividing (1) the sum of the number of shares issuable pursuant to equity awards outstanding at the end of the calendar year plus shares remaining available for issuance for future awards at the end of the calendar year by (2) the sum of the number of shares outstanding at the end of the calendar year plus the sum of (1) above) was 7.8%, 6.0% and 5.2%, respectively.
-The overhang rate would have increased from 5.2% to approximately 12.2%, had the additional 2,000,000 shares been effected at December 31, 2020.
+As the company cannot predict its future equity grant practices with any degree of certainty at this time, the share reserve under the Plan could last for a shorter or longer time. - Dilution.
+For 2023, the end of year overhang rate (calculated by dividing (1) the sum of the number of shares issuable pursuant to equity awards outstanding at the end of the calendar year plus shares remaining available for issuance for future awards at the end of the calendar year by (2) the sum of the number of shares outstanding at the end of the calendar year plus the sum of (1) above was 2.83%.
+The overhang rate would have increased from 2.83% to approximately 9.00%, had the additional 1,900,000 shares been authorized at December 31, 2023.